MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app.md

 ---

-At this point, you have a resource group with the following resources: an Azure Container Registry, a container app, a Container Apps Environment, and a Log Analytics workspace.
+At this point, you have a resource group with the following resources inside of it: an Azure Container Registry, a Container Apps Environment, a container app with the web app image, and a Log Analytics workspace.

 ## Make updates and rebuild

+If you need to make updates, you can rebuild the image and redeploy it to Azure Container Apps.
 You can get the registry name `<registry-name>` from the output of the `az containerapp up` command.

 ### [Flask](#tab/web-app-flask)